 The training series Marine Propulsion Systems is a unique technical and international oriented training for those who wish to acquire in-depth knowledge of the design of different marine propulsion systems.
 Topics during the four modules range from different power plant concepts and components to integrating components into properly matched propulsion systems.
 Working principles and characteristics of propulsors, internal combustion engines and electric power generation and distribution systems will all be dealt with throughout the training series.
 What are the possibilities of sustainable solutions?
 As well as a module on matching engines with propulsors including off-design operation of propulsion systems.
-Participants who follow the first, second and fourth module can apply for the Post-academic certification (Pamas).

 During the first module ‘Propulsion Plant Concepts and Ship Hydrodynamics’ different power plant concepts and their main components, such as general design considerations and component interaction are discussed.
 Ship and propeller characteristics are the main topics on the second day.

 The participants will learn about the basics of design of marine propulsion systems during the first module.
 The relation between the operational profile and power plant concepts, as well as interaction between power plant components in terms of their (idealized) characteristics, will be discussed.
 Also, the basics in ship resistance and hydrodynamics necessary for the design of these systems and propeller characteristics (open water diagram) will be explained.
 The theory is practised by means of exercises during the modules.
 At the end of this module the participant will be able to draft a concept design for a marine propulsion system depending on the expected operational profile of a ship.